 Online store builders need to include some basic features for running any kind of store, while also staying flexible enough to meet the needs of highly specific niches.
-At a minimum, your online store needs essential retail tools, such as a way to display products, handle payments, manage orders, and provide customer contact and support.
+At a minimum, your online store needs essential retail tools, such as a way to display products, handle credit card payments & other payment methods, manage orders, and provide customer contact and support.
 You’ll also need a customizable storefront that represents your brand and the kinds of products and services you offer.

 If you’re not familiar with the technical side of website building, you’ll also want your online store to be easy to set up, customizable, and manageable without coding or other development tools.
 If you have design experience, you might want the flexibility to work directly with your site’s core components to completely customize every aspect of your store.